-Two weeks left to score early bird savings at TC Sessions: Space 2020 – TechCrunch
+Two weeks left to score early-bird savings at TC Sessions: Space 2020 – TechCrunch

 We’ve launched early-bird pricing, and $125 buys you access to all live sessions, plus video on demand.
 Don’t procrastinate.
 Buy your pass now before the early-bird reenters Earth’s atmosphere (and prices go up) on November 13 at 11:59 p.m.
 (PT).

-More ways to save: Go further together with early bird group tickets ($100) — bring four team members and get the fifth one free.
-We also offer discount passes for students ($50) and government, military and non-profits ($95).
+More ways to save: Go further together with early-bird group tickets ($100) — bring four team members and get the fifth one free.
+We also offer discount passes for students ($50) and government, military and nonprofits ($95).
 Looking for out-of-this-world exposure?
-An Early Stage Startup Exhibitor Package ($360) includes four tickets, digital exhibition space, a pitch session to attendees and the ability to generate leads.
-Bonus savings: Extra Crunch subscribers get a 20 percent discount.
+An Early-Stage Startup Exhibitor Package ($360) includes four tickets, digital exhibition space, a pitch session to attendees and the ability to generate leads.
+Bonus savings: Extra Crunch subscribers get a 20% discount.

 TC Sessions: Space is an unrivaled opportunity to learn from, connect and network with boundary-pushing founders, investors and officials from NASA, the Aerospace Corporation, the U.S. Air Force and leading space companies spanning public, private and defense sectors.

 We’ve packed the conference with outstanding presentations, fireside chats and interviews.
-Plus, you’ll find breakout sessions on specialized topics, audience Q&As with Main Stage speakers and the expo area for partners and early stage startups.
+Plus, you’ll find breakout sessions on specialized topics, audience Q&As with Main Stage speakers and the expo area for partners and early-stage startups.

-Here’s a taste of the topics but keep an eye on the agenda, because we’ll add more speakers and sessions in the coming weeks.
+Here’s a taste of the topics, but keep an eye on the agenda, because we’ll add more speakers and sessions in the coming weeks.

 Asteroid Rocks and Moon Landings

-Lisa Callahan, vice president/general manager of commercial civil space at Lockheed Martin Space, discusses all aspects of scientific and civil exploration of the solar system — from robots scooping rockets from the surface of galaxy-traveling asteroids, to preparing for the return of humans to the surface of the Moon.
+Lisa Callahan, vice president/general manager of commercial civil space at Lockheed Martin Space, discusses all aspects of scientific and civil exploration of the solar system — from robots scooping rockets from the surface of galaxy-traveling asteroids, to preparing for the return of humans to the surface of the moon.

 Sourcing Tech for Securing Space